sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/principles-of-non-decline.md

 <div class="english">

-> But undertake and follow the training rules  ̓  as they have been decreed
+> But undertake and follow the training rules <span class="breathmark">'</span> as they have been decreed

 </div>